 Our AT series and FT series are our breakthrough products for the ADAS market.
 We are one of the few world-leading companies that have shipped LiDAR products in volume to automotive OEMs in the ADAS market, according to the Frost & Sullivan Report.
-We expect to ship over 40,000 LiDAR units in aggregate in 2022 to our ADAS customers, evidenced by noncancellable scheduled purchase orders.
-Our top ADAS customers, in terms of expected shipment volume as of September 30, 2022, include a leading new energy vehicle manufacturer headquartered in China, a smart electric vehicle venture jointly launched by a tech giant and a leading automaker in China, a British sports car OEM, an electric vehicle manufacturer headquartered in China and a leading consumer electronics and smart manufacturing company in China that has marched into the new energy vehicle industry.
-Carrying the proprietary v2.0 ASICs, our AT128 features 128 channels, great detection range from 0.5 meters to 200 meters, a robust scanning mirror beam steering system providing a horizontal field of view of 120°, a resolution at 1,536,000 points per second, and interference rejection technology.
-Our AT128 shipments have reached 10,000 units per month in October 2022.
-FT120 is expected to carry our v3.0 ASICs and feature a fully solid-state system without moving parts inside providing a wide vertical field view of 75°, a compact size of 75 (H)×68 (W)×90 (D) millimeters, great detection range from 0.1 meters to 100 meters, and interference rejection technology.
-As of the date of this prospectus, we secured LiDAR design wins for FT120 from multiple OEMs.
+We expect to ship approximately 60,000 LiDAR units in 2022 to our ADAS customers, evidenced by noncancellable scheduled purchase orders.
+Our top ADAS customers, in terms of expected shipment volume as of August 31, 2022, include a leading new energy vehicle manufacturer headquartered in China, a smart electric vehicle venture jointly launched by a tech giant and a leading automaker in China, a British sports car OEM, an electric vehicle manufacturer headquartered in China and a leading consumer electronics and smart manufacturing company in China that has marched into the new energy vehicle industry.
+Our AT128 features 128 channels, great detection range from 0.5 meters to 200 meters, a robust scanning mirror beam steering system providing a horizontal field of view of 120°, and interference rejection technology.
+FT120 is expected to feature a fully solid-state system without moving parts inside providing a wide vertical field view of 75°, a compact size of 75 (H)×68 (W)×90 (D) millimeters, great detection range from 0.1 meters to 100 meters, and interference rejection technology.